Parry-Parry/MechIR/README.md

 ## An IR Library for Mechanistic Interpretability

+This library exists to make encoders first-class citizens in Mechanistic Interpretability, particularly with a focus on Information Retrieval and representation learning.
+We presented this work as a demo at ECIR 2025: https://arxiv.org/pdf/2501.10165

+We have done our best to support many of the features present in [transformer_lens](https://github.com/TransformerLensOrg/TransformerLens/tree/main).
+Additionally, we provide extensive functionality for activation patching (more details in our demo!).
+We are in the process of producing SAEs for different common IR models!.

 Heavily inspired by the paper **Axiomatic Causal Interventions for Reverse Engineering Relevance Computation in Neural Retrieval Models** by Catherine Chen, Jack Merullo, and Carsten Eickhoff (Brown University, University of Tübingen), their original code can be found [here](https://github.com/catherineschen/axiomatic-ir-interventions/tree/main)

 ## Demonstration